 Are there free perfume samples in Canada?

-Yes, you can often get free perfume samples simply by visiting the cosmetics counter at a Canadian department store or drug store.
-You can also get these as a gift with purchase from various retailers, or by joining a store’s rewards or loyalty program.
+Yes, you can often get free perfume samples simply by visiting the cosmetics counter at a department or drug store.
+You can also get these as a gift with purchase from various retailers or by joining a store's rewards program.

 Leave a comment